Small batch maple pecan sticky buns with the fluffiest milk bread brioche cinnamon rolls.

 Below are some steps of the maple pecan sticky buns process.
 You can find the full recipe at the end of this page!

-• Evenly distribute the pecans over the maple caramel, then evenly space out the rolls on top of the pecans.
-Let the dough rise again, then bake, serve, and enjoy!
+• Roll up the rolls and slice them into 6 even pieces.
+Evenly space out the rolls on top of the pecans.
+Let the dough rise again, then bake, flip, serve, and enjoy!

 how to store maple pecan sticky buns

-These are definitely going to taste the best the day that they are baked, and I highly *highly* recommend serving them on the same day.
-They can be stored in an airtight container at room temperature, and will keep well for up to 2 days.
-When you want to have a sticky bun, heat it in the microwave for 5-10 seconds then enjoy!
+Cinnamon rolls are definitely going to taste the best the day that they are baked, and I highly *highly* recommend serving them on the same day.
+If you’re not consuming them all in one day, store any extra cream cheese glaze in the fridge and keep the cinnamon rolls in an airtight container at room temperature.
+When you want to have a cinnamon roll, heat it in the microwave for 5-10 seconds before icing it, then enjoy!

 can I double this recipe?